 You must use unchlorinated-water to rinse the curds or it will kill the friendly kefir bacteria.

 We use filtered and sterilised rain-water harvested from the roof and stored in an underground reservoir.

-For those who like to make artisan-bread, as we do, adding some of your kefir after filtering to the dough makes a lovely softer crumb.
+For those who like to make artisan-bread, as we do, adding some of your kefir filtrate to the dough makes a lovely softer crumb.
 The good wife wants to know whether it's simply the dairy, or the bacteria that are helping to predigest the gluten.
 We need to experiment more.

 Sourdough has a mind of its own though, as even experienced bakers will tell you.
 Once you know how to make kefir and prepare your own artisan-bread you'll never go back to the commercial loaf.

 Some things in life cannot be hurried, though we humans are forever looking for more short-cuts; a few are okay but not when making a probiotic, nor whilst baking a decent loaf of bread.